replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 ============================

 All of the techniques we used to enrich our configuration can be applied to any configuration option.
-In the case of Slackernews, we have a few more changes we could make:
+In the case of SlackerNews, we have a few more changes we could make:

 * Explain the rest of the configuration groups and add help text to additional